-- 1 My favourite radio show airs a week.

-- 2 They're filming the final season of this reality show.

-- 3 The government has given us some funds for this project.

-- 4 We haven't informed the public about it

-- 5 She's been staring at me she walked in.

-- 6 I watch political debates.

-- 7 I've been dieting a month, but a month.
+- 1 My favourite radio show airs twice a week. - 2 They're currently filming the final season of this reality show. - 3 The government has recently given us some funds for this project. - 4 We haven't informed the public about it yet. - 5 She's been staring at me since she walked in. - 6 I hardly ever watch political debates. - 7 I've been dieting for a month, but so far I haven't lost a pound.

-$\mathbf{5}\rangle$ Use present tenses to complete the text with correct forms of the verbs.
+5) Use present tenses to complete the text with the correct forms of the verbs.

-Next weekend I 1 (take part) in

-a reenactment of a histor rical event that my town is very

-proud of.
-It's a victorious s battle from over a century ago

-and my friends and I 2 (read) about

-[3 (think)

-(know) everything about

-it.
-Every year on the day of the battle, the whole town

-5(g gather) for the reenactment.
-We

-always 6 (build) three little huts in

-the middle of the battlef ield to be destroyed during the

-battle.
-We 7 (not use) real bombs of

-course, just a little bit of explosive materials strategically

-placed by a professional.
-The battle 8

-(be) staged for the past 2 0 years but it's only this year we,

-the students, 9 (finally /participate)

-as well.
-We 10 (already / prepare)

-it the fireworks specialist

-11 (not finish) setting up the field

-(be) great fun, but

-now I 13 (get) a bit nervous as

-I 14 (never / perform) in front of such

-a huge audience before.
+Next weekend I 1 m taking part (take part) in a reenactment of a historical event that my town is very proud of.
+It's a victorious battle from over a century ago and my friends and I 2 have been reading (read) about it a lot for the past year.
+I 3think (think) we really 4know (know) everything about it.
+Every year on the day of the battle, the whole town 5gathers (gather) for the reenactment.
+We always 6build (build) three little huts in the middle of the battlefield to be destroyed during the battle.
+We 7don't use (not use) real bombs, of course, just a little bit of explosive materials strategically placed by a professional.
+The battle 8 has been (be) staged for the past 20 years but it's only this year we, the students, 9are finally participating (finally / participate) as well.
+We 10 ve already prepared (already / prepare) most of our costumes but the fireworks specialist 11 hasn't finished (not finish) setting up the field yet.
+So far, it 12's been (be) great fun, but now I 13 m getting (get) a bit nervous as I 14've never performed (never / perform) in front of such a huge audience before.

-6> Translate into English using present tenses.
+6) Translate into English using present tenses.

-- 1 (Na jakie tematy dyskutujecie) in your debate club this week? - 2 (Jak często Jake pisze) news reports for his civic education class? - 3 (Jak długo Pan czeka) here? - 4 (Styszałem to już dwukrotnie) but I still can't believe it. - 5 She hasn't really thought about it (od lat). - 6 (Ostatnio odkryłam) that the more news sources I compare, the more confused I get. - 7 (Prawie nigdy nie odwiedzamy) the same place twice. - 8 (Wciąż nie znalazłam) the perfect gift for my boyfriend.
+- 1 What topics are you discussing (Na jakie tematy dyskutujecie) in your debate club this week? - 2 How often does Jake write (Jak często Jake pisze) news reports for his civic education class? - 3 How long have you been waiting (Jak długo Pan czeka) here? - 4 I've heard it twice already (Słyszałem to już dwukrotnie) but I still can't believe it. - 5 She hasn't really thought about it for years (od lat). - 6 I've recently discovered (Ostatnio odkryłam) that the more news sources I compare, the more confused I get. - 7 We hardly ever visit (Prawie nigdy nie odwiedzamy) the same place twice. - 8 I still haven't found (Wciąż nie znalazłam) the perfect gift for my boyfriend.